mfragkoulis/mfragkoulis.github.io/_pages/about.md

 ### News

+- April 2022: Our paper "Join path-based data augmentations for decision trees" will be presented at the DBML workshop of ICDE 2022.

+- April 2022: Our paper "S-Query: Opening the black box of internal stream processor state" will be presented at the research track of ICDE 2022.

+- March 2022: I serve as a program committee member of ICDE 2023 research track.

+- January 2022: I serve as local publicity chair of EDBT 2022.

+- December 2021: I serve as a program committee member of SSDBM 2022.

-- December 2021: I serve as a program committee member of ACM DEBS 2022 research track.
+- December 2021: I serve as a program committee member of ACM DEBS 2022.

-- July 2021: Our paper "Distributed Transactions on Serverless Stateful Functions" received the Best Paper Award at DEBS 2021.
+- July 2021: Our paper "Distributed Transactions on Serverless Stateful Functions" received the Best Paper Award at ACM DEBS 2021.

 - June 2021: I serve as a program committee member of ICDE 2022 research track.